Skip to content

 Basic coercion (Art.
 172.1 CP) — preventing another by force from doing what the law does not prohibit, or compelling them to do what they do not want — carries imprisonment of 6 months to 3 years or a fine of 12 to 24 months.
 Minor coercion (Art.
 172.3 CP) covers slight cases and is punished only with a fine of 1 to 3 months.
 Where the victim is or was the offender's spouse or partner, or an especially vulnerable person in the household, Art.
 172.2 CP treats the coercion as a full crime with imprisonment and protective measures.
 The correct classification—basic, minor or aggravated—determines whether the case ends in a fine or a custodial sentence.

-Our defense approaches include: arguing the conduct was too trivial to constitute a criminal offense (de minimis principle); proving the interaction was mutual and consensual; demonstrating the complainant's version is exaggerated through witness testimony or video evidence; arguing legitimate exercise of rights (e.g., a landlord asking a tenant to leave is not coercion); and seeking case dismissal on proportionality grounds.
+Our defence approaches include: arguing the conduct was too trivial to constitute a criminal offence (de minimis principle); proving the interaction was mutual and consensual; demonstrating the complainant's version is exaggerated through witness testimony or video evidence; arguing legitimate exercise of rights (e.g., a landlord asking a tenant to leave is not coercion); and seeking case dismissal on proportionality grounds.

 Penalties & Consequences: Minor Coercion